State of Cybersecurity 2020-21, IICurrent trends in prevention

 that we carry out at

-concentrated on detecting vulnerabilities in information systems.
+A red team focused on detecting vulnerabilities in IT systems.

 That’s something that applies